VladislavGlupak/VladislavGlupak/README.md

 - 😄 Pronouns: he/his
 - 🔭 I’m currently working on ...
 FinTech!
 - 🌱 I’m currently learning ...
 Solidity!
 - 👯 I’m looking to collaborate on ...
 Dapps!
+Crypto!
 - 💬 Ask me about ...
 Anything!
 - 📫 How to reach me:
      * [LinkedIn](https://www.linkedin.com/in/vladislav-glupak/)